FlawlessNa/Legends/README.md

 ### Card Farming
 - [ ] Once new game-file parser is done, make a launcher for card farming
   - Launcher requires a map, then use cv2 to show map.
 User can click on couple of points that will set the rotation.
   - At each point, the character will cast ult. and then move to the next point.
-Rince and repeat until all cards done.
+Rinse and repeat until all cards done.

 ### Pathing
 - [ ] Refactoring of movement_mechanics to be cleaner